All UK citizens living out of the UK for 15 years or less can still vote in all UK elections. Let’s make our votes count!

 You can choose how you wish to vote.
 You can vote by postal ballot or by proxy (by choosing someone you trust to vote on your behalf).
+Applying for a proxy vote is the best way to ensure your vote is counted.
 And if you happen to be in the UK on the date of the General Election, you can always vote in person at the polling station in the constituency where you were last registered.
 Note that if you choose to vote by postal ballot, the Electoral Commission recommends that you register as soon as possible to ensure that the postal ballot has time to arrive at your address by post and you have sufficient time to send it back in time for the election.

 Tactical voting in the UK

 Have a look at these sites to learn more about the possibility of pro-EU tactical voting in your constituency:

 remainvoter.com – information on tactical voting for specific areas